xmartlabs/PagerTabStripView/README.md

 </table>

 Unlike Apple's TabView it provides:
-1. Flexible way to fully customize pager tab views, you just need to provide a view.
+1. Flexible way to fully customize pager tab views.
 2. Each pagerTabItem view can be of different type.
-3. Bar that contains pager tab item can be placed on top.
+3. Bar that contains pager tab item is placed on top.
-4. Indicator view automatically appears to indicate selected child view.
+4. Indicator view indicates selected child view.
-5. `onPageAppear` callback.
+5. `onPageAppear` callback to easily trigger actions when page is selected.
 6. Ability to update pagerTabItem according to highlighted, selected, normal state.

-..and we've planned several more functionalities, we'll implement each one of the XLPagerTabStrip [styles](https://github.com/xmartlabs/XLPagerTabStrip#pager-types) and much more in upcoming versions.
+..and we've planned much more functionalities, we have plans to support each one of the XLPagerTabStrip [styles](https://github.com/xmartlabs/XLPagerTabStrip#pager-types).

 ## Usage

-Creating a page view is super straightforward, you just need to place your custom tab views into a `PagerTabStripView` view and apply the `pagerTabItem( _: )` modifier to each one to specify the navigation bar tab item.
+Creating a page view is super straightforward, you just need to place your custom tab views into a `PagerTabStripView` view and apply the `pagerTabItem( _: )` modifier to each one to specify its navigation bar tab item.

 ```swift
 import PagerTabStrip